1. Size and Shape

 A finely woven flatweave jute rug in terracotta, featuring subtle tonal variation and eco-friendly materials.

-A finely woven, round flatweave rug made from 100% natural, unbleached jute with subtle tonal variation.
+An elegant, low-shed flatweave rug crafted from solid-dyed, natural jute with subtle tonal variation.

-A finely woven, round flatweave rug made from 100% natural, unbleached jute with subtle tonal variation.
+An elegant, low-shed flatweave rug crafted from solid-dyed, natural jute with subtle tonal variation.

 A finely woven, natural flatweave jute rug with subtle tonal variation and eco-friendly, low-shed fibers.